Miguelaeb/alura-portfolio/README.md

 ## The challenge

-The challenge was to create a portfolio where we can show our projects to possible recruiters,
+The challenge was to create a portfolio where we can show our projects to possible recruiters.

 ### Requirements